Coupled Gradient Estimators for Discrete Latent Variables: Methods

 To reduce the variance of the estimator, we can use the joint distribution $p_\theta(z, \tilde{z})$ to emphasize terms that have high magnitude.
 However, controlling the weights can be challenging for high dimensional $z$.
 We can sidestep this issue by taking advantage of the structure of the integrand and requiring that $p_\theta$ be a properly supported\footnote{As is standard for importance sampling, to ensure unbiasedness, we require that either $q(z, \tilde{z}) = 0$ or the integrand is $0$ whenever $p(z, \tilde{z}) = 0$.} \emph{coupling} that is independent across dimensions (i.e., a joint distribution $p(z, \tilde{z}) = \prod_k p(z_k, \tilde{z}_k)$ such that the marginals are maintained $p(z_k) = p(\tilde{z_k}) = q(z_k)$).
 Then with $(z, \tilde{z}) \sim p$, the following will be an unbiased estimator of the gradient (see Appendix~\ref{app:iw-derivation} for the derivation)

 Critically, because the coupling maintains the marginal distributions, we only need to importance weight a single dimension at a time, which ensures the weights are reasonable.
 The estimator is unbiased, so the coupling can be designed to reduce variance.
 In the binary case, with an antithetic Bernoulli coupling, it is straightforward to see that this precisely recovers DisARM/U2G.
+We note that~\citet{dimitriev2021arms} independently and concurrently discovered a similar result.
 Conveniently, this estimator is also valid in the categorical case, however, the choice of coupling affects the performance of the estimator.